GPF2019 La parola a Massimiliano Ambesi e Angelo Dolfini

 With this statement, I’m not saying that the judges are not competent to do that, but simply that the current GOE assignment system is not applicable in such a short time as what they have.
 The example, in this sense, can be represented by any segment of the competitions in this season.
 I invite everyone to compare the quad Salchows made by Hanyu and Chen in the free skate in Turin, jumps that, inexplicably, obtained the same GOE.

 Thus, if it is not possible, for reasons that I think are understandable, to apply the rules as they were thought, maybe it would be better to create something different, so that anyone can adjust accordingly, and they can avoid losing credibility.
+Obviously, my premise is that there’s no deceit, although, after having seen some people at work, I might have a doubt about that.
+In any case, I’ll ignore it for now, and go forward, even if I’m quite perplexed.

 We need corrective measures, and we need them as soon as possible, but I’m not convinced that those who are in charge of these decisions may be able to intervene.”